contains the active ingredient naproxen

 All medicines can have side effects.
 Sometimes they are serious, most of the time

 they are not.
 You may need medical treatment if you get some of the side effects.

 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 stomach upset, including nausea (feeling sick), indigestion, heartburn

 aching muscles, muscle tenderness or weakness, not caused by exercise

-bleeding or bruising more easily than normal, blue-black, red or purple blotches under the skin
+bleeding or bruising more easily than normal, reddish-purplish or blue-black blotches

 difficulty hearing, deafness

 unusual weight gain, swelling of the ankles or legs